sdneon/leocad/docs/README.md

     * E.g. to find "Brick 5 x 5 Corner Round with Slope 45 Chamfer", you don't need to remember and key in "Corner Round with Slope" exactly.
 Just key in "slope corner" or any of the keywords (even partial keywords) to search for.
 * Alternative to `Edit> Replace` command: New command `Piece>Replace` which replaces selected bricks with the one in Parts panel.
   * Hotkey: CTRL+R; mnemonic: R.
+* Open .LXF - as an import.
+So you can associate .LXF files with LeoCAD, to open them easily.

 Enjoy ",